luisalvarez246/infra-as-code-lab-exercises-lcay/Session_4_Terraform_Tips_n_Tricks/README.md

 ### Steps/Tasks for Goal 2 [Difficulty Rating: 6 (tricky)]

 We are adding an Application Load Balancer (ALB), ECR and an ECS Cluster, service and task to your AWS solution through your Terraform code.
 We recommend continuing to make small commits of your changes to your repo at logicial moments throughout the session.
+In case you wish to learn more about how all these services interact with each other, and how traffic flows through them, [here is a great place to get started](https://medium.com/@tony.mangan/how-aws-ecs-cluster-service-task-target-target-group-and-alb-work-together-7f1a76236ac0).

 As you go through the provided files in this folder, make sure to spend the time to understand the infrastructure being created!

 1. Create `ecr.tf` in the root of your solution and add an [Elastic Container Registry (ECR)](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/ecr_repository) resource with a friendly identifying tag name that utilises var.prefix similar to the other resources you've tagged and also maintain image_scanning_configuration block in the aws_ecr_repository resource.
-Name this Terraform resource 'api' (this is the name it's referenced by in `ecs.tf`) and provide the ECR a name attribute that equals "${var.prefix}-crud-app".
+Call this Terraform resource `api` (this is how it's referenced by in `ecs.tf`) and provide the ECR a name attribute that equals "${var.prefix}-crud-app".
 Also add a force_delete attribute which has a value of true to your ECR.
 The ECR is used to store your container images.

 2. Copy `ecs.tf` and `iam-ecs.tf` from this directory into your root folder.
 This will create an ECS cluster and assign IAM permissions to the ECS task which runs under the ECS service.
 Have a look at the code in these two new files so you understand what resources are being created.
 The ECS task is the container you will be running.